bloominstituteoftechnology/node-db3-guided-solution/README.md

 ## DB Access

-We've writing our knex logic directly into the route handlers.
+We've been writing our knex logic directly into the route handlers.
 This isn't best practice.
 It's best to separate out all database code in the **database access files** (also called **models**).

 We've already worked with these types of file in the previous sprint.